 Dan Adams, singer/songwriter

 “Closed Hand, Full Of Friends” by Foy Vance.
-After 10 years in Nashville, I made the decision to move to Austin this year because I wanted to be in the epicenter of the kind of music I love to write and perform.
+After 10 years in Nashville, I made the decision to move to Austin this year because I wanted to be in the epicenter of the kind of music I love to write and perform with the help of cecilio electric violin which suits the song perfectly.
 This is a song about moving to a new place, and being full of hope for the fresh start….leaving behind the negative things, holding onto and taking with you the friendships you made, and starting over with renewed purpose and drive.
 I’m thankful for this song because it really resonated with me this year.

 Chris Allbright, singer/songwriter